©

 Val d'Isère Partner mountains of the Under Antarctica mission

-As the only mountain destination to partner in this expedition, Val d’Isère is showcasing its vision of a vibrant, conscious mountain that actively embraces change.
+As the only mountain destination partnering with this expedition, Val d’Isère is reaffirming its vision of a living, conscious mountain environment that actively contributes to positive change.

-This partnership reflects the values that unite our destination and the explorers: excellence, teamwork, respect for life, and the relentless pursuit of surpassing limits.
+This partnership reflects the values shared by our destination and the explorers involved: commitment to excellence, team spirit, respect for the natural world, and the pursuit of pushing boundaries.

-Val d’Isère supports the expedition beyond the polar field, through several local and educational initiatives:
+Val d’Isère supported the expedition beyond the polar fieldwork through a range of local and educational initiatives:

 Southern Pole of Inaccessibility